-Primo Piano Fitness & Cattleya Wellness was inaugurated in Verona, a new project of Interior Designer Elisabetta de Strobel.
+Primo Piano Fitness & Cattleya Wellness, a new project by the Interior Designer, was inaugurated in Verona Elisabetta de Strobel.
 Spread over two floors, the structure is divided into the entrance of about 60 square meters, a gym 320 square meters, a lounge area with corner bar of 43 square meters, a training room (71 square meters) and the wellness area, consisting of pool and spa (in total 190 sqm).

-The ground floor has a reception desk and offices separated by a smoked glass wall that gives an effect I can not see the environment.
-The entrance door to the wellness area is adjacent to a six-meter-high mirror wall that reflects one of the most distinctive and striking elements of the ground floor, the elevator.
-Completely transformed, it is covered by two graphics - a woman and a man who are performing physical activity - in a micro-perforated adhesive film of the Veronese company Publidecor.
-To highlight the idea of continuity that has been given to the floor and walls, to create a whole, through the use of a PVC wood effect.
+The ground floor has a reception and offices separated by a smoked glass wall that gives a see-through effect to the environment.
+The access door to the wellness area is adjacent to a six meter high wall of mirrors which reflects one of the most particular and impactful elements of the ground floor, the freight elevator.
+Completely transformed, it is covered with two graphics - a woman and a man who are doing physical activity - in oneway micro-perforated adhesive film from the Veronese company Publidecor.
+To highlight the idea of continuity that we wanted to give to the floor and walls, to create a whole, through the use of a wood-effect PVC.

 On the upper floor there is a large open-plan gym with selected latest-generation machinery (Technogym and Canali), lit by large windows, and a lounge / bar corner where technology is the real protagonist: distributors regulated by apps and microchips allow a break of interactivity.
 Highlights are the Brunello 1974 yellow sofa, the result of exceptional craftsmanship.
 To complete the first level, there is a room with a projector to access group or private activities with personal trainers or online videos.
 The wallpapers, supplied by the Reggio Emilia Tecnografica company, are personalized and become an essential architectural support.